 - guest-cfname-CF node name of a guest OS. - host-cfname-CF node name of the Host OS. - ip-address-IP address of the Host OS.
 Available IP addresses are IPv4 and IPv6 address.
-IPv6 link local addresses are not available. - user-Account of the Host OS.
+The link local address of IPv6 is not available. - user-Account of the Host OS.
 FJSVvmSP is specified with "fixed." - password-Login password for the account FJSVvmSP of the Host OS.
 A password encrypted by the encryption command, sfcipher(8).
 For details on sfcipher(8), see "Manual pages."